deep-projects/sshfs-vs-sftp-experiments/README.md

 python3 ./src/experiment_scheduler.py
 ```

-In order to execute the experiments the *agency-hostname* of the agency on which the experiments are to be executed is asked, as well as the *agency-username* and corresponding *agency-password*.
+In order to execute the experiments the *agency-url* of the agency on which the experiments are to be executed is asked, as well as the *agency-username* and corresponding *agency-password*.
+The *agency-url* should look similar to `https://agency.domain.de/cc`.
+You can test the *agency-url* be accessing it with you browser.
+This should return a hello world json object.

 To get access to the SSH server the *ssh-hostname*, the *ssh-username* and *ssh-password* are requested.